Leon Panetta: Yes, Trump may seek military help to hold on to power

 More recently, Panetta points out, the president held a meeting in the Oval Office to discuss possible military options for overturning the election.
 Former national security adviser Michael Flynn was present at the meeting.
 Flynn said during a December 17 interview with Newsmax that Trump “could take military capabilities and he could place them in those states and basically rerun an election.”

 It’s unlikely that the military would respond to such a presidential order.
-Nor would it be likely to enforce a declaration of martial kaw, another idea that was discussed in Trump’s circle.
+Nor would it be likely to enforce a declaration of martial law, another idea that was discussed in Trump’s circle.
 But there’s still a danger that the military could be activated in another, more roundabout, way.

-On Wednesday, the Congress will count the Electoral College votes that have already been certified by the states.
-Numerous GOP members of Congress plan to object to state’s electoral college votes, in a futile last ditch effort to nullify Joe Biden’s victory.
-But it’s what will be happening on the streets of DC that might matter more.
+On Wednesday, Congress will count the Electoral College votes that have already been certified by the states.
+Numerous GOP members of Congress plan to object to some states’ electoral college votes in a futile last-ditch effort to nullify Joe Biden’s victory.
+But it’s what will be happening on the streets of D.C. that might matter more.

-Trump is now urging his supporters to show up and rally in the capitol on Wednesday, when the electoral votes are counted.
-Axios’s Mike Allen says a defense source tells him that the Defense Department is expecting tens of thousands of people, mainly Trump supporters, to converge on the city.
+Trump is now urging his supporters to show up and rally in the capital on Wednesday, when the electoral votes are counted.
+Mike Allen of Axios says a defense source told him that the Defense Department is expecting tens of thousands of people, mainly Trump supporters, to converge on the city.
 Some will be armed.
 D.C. police arrested Proud Boys leader Enrique Tarrio on Monday, and he was carrying two high-capacity firearm magazines.
 Anticipating violence, D.C. mayor Muriel Bowser has already called out the National Guard.
 It’s possible that such rallies could be held in other major cities around the country, either in tandem with the D.C. rally or in response to them.

 I hope the Democrats, and even more importantly, the weak and ineffective RINO section of the Republican Party, are looking at the thousands of people pouring into D.C.
 They won’t stand for a landslide election victory to be stolen. @senatemajldr @JohnCornyn @SenJohnThune